Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: DISCUSSION

-\textit{Summary and Discussion}.\;-- We have proposed and studied a BMJ$\Gamma$ model on a honeycomb lattice, of particular interest is an intermediate region sandwiched between the zigzag and stripy phases.
-Though exhibiting magnetic order at the classical level, quantum fluctuations disfavor such order since it acquires a large energy according to LSWT.
-In the quantum case, it turns out to be a gapless QSL with a plaquette correlation, and is separated from its two neighbors by first-order transitions.
-More importantly, we take massive numerical efforts on HC$\Gamma$A and are able to confirm the following three physical issues. (i) The energy spectra collapse vividly on a $N = 24$ hexagonal cluster, and the empirical extrapolation on three large XC clusters gives a vanishing energy gap, in line with the logarithmic behaviors of entanglement entropy. (ii) Both the zigzag magnetic order and lattice nematic order vanish, consistent with the dramatic suppression of the magnetization of the zigzag order by LSWT. (iii) In the static visonic structure factor, there is a perceptible plaquette correlation because of a subleading peak at $\textbf{K}$ point.
-These findings strongly corroborate the nature of HC$\Gamma$A is a gapless QSL rather than a zigzag order, although the latter is close in energy.
-Our results clarify the controversy on HC$\Gamma$A and provide a significant guidance to further theoretical studies on the generic anisotropic model on a honeycomb lattice and to unveil the microscopic Hamiltonian that could describe the Kitaev material $\alpha$-RuCl$_3$.
+Ever since the seminal proposal of the Kitaev interaction in heavy $4d/5d$ transition metal oxides\cite{Jackeli2009}, which triggers the thriving research direction of Kitaev materials, tremendous efforts have been devoted to realizing the Kitaev QSL in real materials, yet hampered by the ineluctable non-Kitaev terms such as the off-diagonal $\Gamma$ interaction.
+Whereas the honeycomb $\Gamma$ model has drawn enormous attention, its quantum nature is still under debate.
+To this end, we introduce a bond-modulated Heisenberg interaction to check its tendency towards probable magnetic orderings.
+For the magnetic phase diagram of the proposed bond-modulated $\tilde{J}$-$\Gamma$ model, we find an intermediate region which is intervened between the zigzag and stripy phases.
+Though exhibiting magnetic order at the classical level, quantum fluctuations suppress such ordering since it acquires a large energy according to the spin-wave result.
+In the quantum case, it turns out to be disordered and is separated from its two neighbors by first-order transitions.
+By taking massive numerical efforts on the $\Gamma$ model, we are able to confirm the following three subtle physical issues. (i) The low-energy spectrum is rather dense on a 24-site hexagonal cluster, and the lowest excitation gap goes down gradually with the expansion of cluster size.
+The empirical extrapolation on large cylinders up to 200 sites gives a vanishing energy gap, in line with the logarithmic behaviors of entanglement entropy. (ii) The zigzag magnetic ordering vanishes eventually, consistent with the suppression of magnetization of the zigzag order by spin-wave analysis. (iii) In the plaquette structure factor, there is a perceptible short-range plaquette correlation because of a subleading peak at $\textbf{K}$ point.
+These findings strongly corroborate the ground state of $\Gamma$ model is a gapless QSL rather than a zigzag order, despite the latter being close in energy.